Joe M. O'Connell

 Joe M. O'Connell is an American novelist, documentary filmmaker, short story writer, photographer and journalist based in Austin, Texas.

+His 2018 documentary film Danger God examines the life of B-movie stuntman Gary Kent.
+His second documentary Rondo and Bob was released in 2020 and won multiple awards on the film festival circuit.
+The film is about Robert A. Burns, the art director for The Texas Chain Saw Massacre, and his obsession with actor Rondo Hatton.
+Rondo and Bob was released in 2024 on DVD in Germany as Two Faces of Horror.

 Considered an expert on the Texas film scene, O'Connell wrote columns about the Texas film industry that appeared in the Austin American-Statesman from 2000 to 2004 (titled "On Location"), in the Dallas Morning News from 2005 to 2011 (as "Shot in Texas") and in The Austin Chronicle from 2004 to 2009 (as "Film News.")
-His film articles also have been published regularly in the San Antonio Express-News since 1997 and nationally in Variety.
+His film articles were also published regularly in the San Antonio Express-News and nationally in Variety.
 He has also contributed to Texas Monthly.

-His documentary film Love and Other Stunts examines the life of B-movie stuntman Gary Kent.
-In 2017 he was at work on a second documentary titled Rondo and Bob about Robert A. Burns, the art director for The Texas Chain Saw Massacre, and his obsession with actor Rondo Hatton.